pscarmapgithub/PS/svc/shared/k8s/README.md

 It will do the following:

 - Install ArgoCD
-- Add all the Delinkcious services
+- Add all the Ps services
 - Install NATS